Pre-workout mixes, powders, or drinks are a great way to increase energy levels, gain motivation and begin your routine.

 Caffeine will stay in your system, giving you energy boosts for up to 8 hours (though this is cut in half with a rigorous workout).

-So, if you take a pre-workout at 9 pm and plan to be in bed by 11 pm or midnight, you may lay awake for a few hours instead of sleeping.
+If you take a pre-workout at 9 pm and plan to be in bed by 11 pm or midnight, will pre-workout keep you awake?
+Yes, you may lay awake for a few hours instead of sleeping.

 Or, you can take the supplement much earlier in the day, even if you still work out later.